Coordinated by the University of Maryland Center for Global Agricultural Monitoring Research

-Abdolreza works with Harvest as the the Secretary to the G-20 Agricultural Market Information System (AMIS).
+Abdolreza works with Harvest as the the Former Secretary to the G-20 Agricultural Market Information System (AMIS).
 GEOGLAM, part of the Harvest programmatic work, produces the Crop Monitor for AMIS on a monthly basis.

-As a senior economist, Abdolreza leads the FAO short-term outlook team responsible for research and analysis covering major agricultural commodities as well as publication of numorous reports, including Food Outlook, FAO’s only bi-annual report focusing on the short-term outlook for food commodities.
+As a senior economist, Abdolreza led the FAO short-term outlook team responsible for research and analysis covering major agricultural commodities as well as publication of numorous reports, including Food Outlook, FAO’s only bi-annual report focusing on the short-term outlook for food commodities.
 He is also a regular contributor to the OECD-FAO Agricultural Outlook, a joint OECD-FAO annual publication on the medium-term outlook for agricultural commodities.
 Abdolreza manages the preparation and release of the monthly FAO Food Price Index and is the leading FAO spokesperson on matters related to food prices and developments in global grain markets.

 In addition, as the appointed Secretary to the AMIS since 2011, Abdolreza administers all AMIS activities, including the monthly publication of the AMIS Market Monitor and organization of AMIS meetings and annual conferences .